saasmanual/generator/README.md

-# generator
+# Welcome to Generator

-Simple site generator
+Generator is a simple site generator which is used for the SaaS Manual website.